openshift/microshift/docs/contributor/updateability.md

 Because MicroShift's healthcheck takes some time to assess the state of the MicroShift, this file might be updated after couple minutes into system boot.
+To follow healthcheck's progress use command: `journalctl -fu greenboot-healthcheck`

 Schema:
 ```json